Where in Sonoma to get help or make donations to Kincade fire survivors

 After days of PG&E-forced power outages and a still-burning Kincade Fire, there are people in need of food and other support.
 The following is a list of places people can go to get a meal or to restock their refrigerator, today and going forward.

-Before heading out to trick-or-treat community members who were affected by the power outage or fire are invited to La Luz, 17560 Greger St., Sonoma, where Ramekins Culinary School and Inn is providing a free warm meal – a “Spooky Supper” – for an expected crowd of around 300 people today from 3 to 5 p.m.
+Before heading out to trick-or-treat community members who were affected by the power outage or fire were invited to La Luz, 17560 Greger St., Sonoma, where Ramekins Culinary School and Inn provided a free warm meal – a “Spooky Supper” – for an expected crowd of around 300 people on Halloween.

 Basic food items will be available to people who need to restock their refrigerators and pantries following the power outage.
 From noon to 3 p.m. on Friday, Nov.
 1, food will be available at El Verano and Flowery schools.
 El Verano is located at 18606 Riverside Drive in Sonoma, and Flower Elementary is located at 17600 Sonoma Highway, in the Springs.
-Donations are being accepted at both schools until 6 p.m.
-Thursday, Oct.
-31, and again until noon on Friday, Nov.
-1. Food items needed are: Tuna, bread, crackers, almond butter, peanut butter, jelly, juice, milk, cereal, avocado, tomato, canned soup, tortillas and cheese.
+Donations are being accepted at both schools until noon on Friday.
+Food items needed are: Tuna, bread, crackers, almond butter, peanut butter, jelly, juice, milk, cereal, avocado, tomato, canned soup, tortillas and cheese.

 CellarPass, the online reservation booking platform, will donate $1 for every reservation booked through the CellarPass.com and $10 for every 2019 Passport to Sonoma County purchase now through the rest of the year.
 Donations will go to Sonoma-based Pets Lifeline that is supporting pets and their families affected by the Kincade fire.